 Update your unit pin to attract new families

-A great resource for parents who are trying to find a pack or troop for their son is the www.beascout.org map.
+A great resource for parents who are trying to find a pack or troop for their son or daughter is the www.beascout.org map.
 Parents can enter their zip code and easily find Scouting units near their home.

 All Coastal Carolina Council membership promotion materials now include the www.beascout.org address, so this is also very helpful for Scouting leaders - it makes it easy for new families to find and join your unit!